cloudhein/remote-hcp-terraform-workflow/README.md

 ![alt text](./images/02.png)

+1. Go to parent directory of the project
+2. Modify and add your `backend config of hcp terraform` in backend.tf file

-1. First do `terraform login` using team-level-token of your organization
+3. Do `terraform login` using team-level-token of your organization

-2. Do `terraform init` for initializing hcp terraform and provider plugins
+4. Do `terraform init` for initializing hcp terraform backend and provider plugins

-3. `terraform fmt`
+5. `terraform fmt`

-4. `terraform validate`
+6. `terraform validate`

 5. `terraform plan`